Harrismith pollen forecast - today, tomorrow and the week ahead

 Will pollen levels change in Harrismith tomorrow?

-On 26 June 2026, pollen conditions in Harrismith will be different from today, with platanus at low levels, urtica at low levels
+On 17 July 2026, pollen conditions in Harrismith will be similar to today, with platanus at low levels, urtica at low levels, artemisia at low levels, cypress at low levels

 Is pollen expected to decrease in Harrismith this week?

-According to the five-day outlook, platanus, urtica, artemisia, cypress, and morus pollen levels will increase later in the week.
+According to the five-day outlook, platanus, urtica, and cypress pollen levels are expected to gradually decrease, while artemisia pollen will increase, suggesting mixed conditions later in the week.

 Which pollen types are currently active in Harrismith?